 3 Tips to Create Solid Business Plans for Funding

 - Be authentic – Investors can smell a fake a mile away, and if your business plan doesn’t feel authentic, it’s highly unlikely that you’ll get the funding you’re looking for.
-So instead, focus on presenting the facts in a compelling way.
+So instead, focus on compellingly presenting the facts.

 - Be passionate – Investors want to see passion and enthusiasm behind your business.
 They want to see that you’re genuinely excited to make your business a reality.
 They want to know that you’ll do whatever it takes to make your business successful.